-Residents Parking Scheme: To park near their home without penalty, people who living in restricted areas must display a valid resident parking permit.
+spaces) normally full to capacity Residents Parking Scheme: To park near their home without penalty, people! who living in restricted areas must display a valid resident parking permit.
 Resident parking permits are currently issued free of charge.
-Residents displaying valid permits are able to park at any on-street parking facility in the town centre without being subject to the 90 minute time limit.
+Residents displaying valid permits! are able to park at any on-street parking i Neilson Park Road - school car park facility in the town centre without being subject to the 90 minute time limit.